Gold market analysis and predictions

 Experts often rely on patterns to predict market outcomes.
 Still, there is no guarantee that any pattern will work going forward, as free markets no longer exist due to the Fed’s consistent implementation of QE.
 While a pattern could lead to a big move in Gold, the focus should be on what is currently happening in the market.

 In 2011, many signs suggested that all was not well in the Gold market.
-Key technical indicators were issuing negative divergence signals, the dollar was generating strong signals of an impending bottom, and many in the Gold market were issuing overly optimistic targets.
+A variety of Key technical indicators were issuing negative divergence signals, the dollar was generating solid signals of an impending bottom, and many in the Gold market issued overly optimistic targets.
 As a result, we advised our clients to close their bullion positions and embrace the dollar, which proved to be a wise decision.

 Gold Market Analysis and Predictions: What’s Next

 Since its inception, gold’s primary, albeit indirect, function was to destroy the dollar.
 What’s different today is that the Fed has decided to intensify the process.
 It is essential to recognize that gold, like any other market, needs to release some steam.
 As it underwent a strong run-up, it was natural to anticipate that it, like any different market, would eventually experience a significant correction.
-During the market selloff in August, gold’s performance was rather dismal, as observed in the following statement.
+Gold’s performance was rather dismal during the market selloff in August, as observed in the following statement.

 How do things stack up now?